A. How to enter God’s rest.

 xxv.
 The word of God is the Christian’s source of spiritual growth.
 (1 Peter 2:2, 1 Corinthians 2:1-5)

 c.
 Is living and powerful: Understanding this spiritual nature of the Bible, the writer to the Hebrews could confidently write this.
 The Bible isn’t a collection of merely old stories and myths.
 It has inherent life and power.
 The preacher doesn’t make the Bible come alive.
-The Bible is alive, and gives life to the preacher and anyone else who will receives it with faith.
+The Bible is alive, and gives life to the preacher and anyone else who will receive it with faith.

 i.
 Powerful (translated active in the KJV) reminds us that something may be alive, yet dormant.
 But God’s word is both living and powerful, in the sense of being active.